 Historically, our main sources of liquidity and capital resources have been internally generated cash flow from operations, credit facility borrowings and issuances of debt and equity.
 We generally maintain low cash and cash equivalent balances because we use cash from operations to fund our development activities or reduce our bank debt.
 We continue to take steps to ensure adequate capital resources and liquidity to fund our capital expenditure program.
-In February 2012, we amended and restated the credit agreement governing our revolving credit facility (the "Revolving Credit Facility") to increase the maximum facility size to \$750 million, subject to a borrowing base that is currently \$450 million.
+Our amended and restated the credit agreement governing our revolving credit facility (the "Revolving Credit Facility") has a maximum facility size of \$750 million, subject to a borrowing base that is currently \$550 million.
 In May 2012, we issued \$300 million aggregate principal amount, and in May 2013, we issued an additional \$200 million aggregate principal amount of 8.000% senior unsecured notes due June 1, 2020 (collectively the "Notes").